LEARN MORE

 You can also get PrEP over the counter from a pharmacy.
 You can go to the pharmacy and request it over the counter provided you have a doctor’s prescription.
 Your GP would first have to test you for HIV and make sure you are HIV negative.

-The recommended regimen is TDF/FTC 1 tablet by mouth daily.
-The drugs can be taken anytime of the day, with or without food, and can be stored at room temperature.
+The recommended regimen is one TDF/FTC tablet daily.
+The drugs can be taken any time of day, with or without food, and can be stored at room temperature.

 Prescription intervals:

-- At 1-month visit – repeat HIV test and 3-month prescription (for collection every month)
+• At 1-month visit – repeat HIV test, and 3-month prescription (collect monthly)

-- Every 3 months – repeat HIV test and 3-month prescription (for collection every month)
+• Every 3 months – repeat HIV test, and 3-month prescription (collect monthly)

-Pick the best time to take PrEP and get into a routine.
+Pick your best time to take PrEP, and get into a routine.

 Keep an adherence diary – mark off each day.